-It’s also meant to be a great place to learn to surf as well with the main beach boasting smaller waves suitable for beginners.
+It’s also a great place to learn to surf, with the main beach boasting smaller waves suitable for beginners.
 If you’re looking to master the board then this is a great option.

-You’ll also see plenty of boogie or body boarders here which is what we opted for instead of surfing.
+You’ll also see plenty of boogie or bodyboarders here which is what we opted for instead of surfing.
 The smaller waves on the main beach are perfect for it and you don’t need lessons to be able to latch onto a swell.
 Alternatively you can always give skimboarding a try if you’re not keen on braving the waves.

 Enjoy Sayulita’s Nightlife

-One of the great things about this town is that because it’s so small you don’t need to worry about trekking from bar to bar or taxis from district to district, everything is walking distance and no more than a few blocks away.
+One of the great things about this town is that it’s so small.
+You don’t need to worry about trekking from bar to bar or taxis from district to district.
+Everything is walking distance and no more than a few blocks away.

-The main square is overlooked by open fronted bars, and all of the streets that lead away from the square are lined with bars, restaurants and cafes that are all open late into the evening.
+The main square is overlooked by numerous open fronted bars.
+Plus all of the streets that lead away from the square are lined with night spots that are all open late into the evening.

-Whether you’re looking to catch the latest match, sink some craft beer, sample a few glasses of tequila, or watch an awesome live band getting the crowd up on their feet.
+Maybe you’re looking to catch a sports game, sink some craft beer, sample a few glasses of tequila.
+Or perhaps you want to watch a local live band getting the crowd up on their feet.

 Eat All the Amazing Food in Sayulita